Denver, Colorado’s Rise in Marijuana-Related Traffic Accidents

 In 2012, Colorado was the first state the in U.S. to legalize the use of recreational marijuana.
-Unfortunately, this has made driving under the influence of marijuana ("drugged driving" or DUID) more prevalent all over our state, resulting in more accidents, more injuries, and more fatalities.
-If you or a loved one have been injured by a driver under the influence of marijuana, you may have legal options to pursue compensation.
+Unfortunately, this has made driving under the influence of marijuana (“drugged driving” or DUID) more prevalent all over our state, resulting in more accidents, more injuries, and more fatalities.
+If you or a loved one have been injured by a driver under the influence of marijuana, reach out to our Denver personal injury lawyers to identify legal options to pursue compensation.

 Get more than three decades of proven legal experience on your side.
-Call our offices at (303) 770-5551 today.
+Call our Denver DUID accident attorneys at (303) 770-5551 today.

-Current DUID Law: How Does Colorado Test for Driving While High?
+Current DUID Law: How Does Denver, Colorado Test for Driving While High?

 When it comes to driving, cannabis is a regulated substance just like alcohol is.
 Colorado DUI Code 42-4-1301 is our “driving under the influence” statute and provides criminal penalties for convicted drivers.
 Colorado law enforcement has two main methods to test a driver they suspect is high: a blood test and a drug-specific sobriety test.